uyuni-project/sumaform/TROUBLESHOOTING.md

 ```

 Fixing AppArmor issues is difficult and beyond the scope of this guide.
 You can disable AppArmor completely in non-security-sensitive environments by adding `security_driver = "none"` to `/etc/libvirt/qemu.conf`.

+## Q: how can I workaround a libvirt domain error during the plan?

+If you run into this error

+`* libvirt_domain.domain: disk.0: expected object, got string`

+during the `terraform plan`, make sure you are on the latest `terraform-provider-libvirt` plugin.